emtee40/SurvivalManual-wiki/Apps.md

 This exchange could be achieved using a Morse signal generator app, like the libre [Androidomatic-Keyer (AKA)](https://github.com/sussman/androidomatic-keyer).
 Andromatic-Keyer allows you to type your message (English is the International Morse tradition, but broken English works fine, as well) and the app will play the corresponding sound using the loudspeaker of the phone.

 I submitted a [feature request](https://github.com/sussman/androidomatic-keyer/issues/31) to have AKA play the code using the flashlight, but this feature request may need your help to gain traction.
+This feature is available on [Trailsense](https://f-droid.org/en/packages/com.kylecorry.trail_sense/)

 ### Music